Thaksin Shinawatra: The War on Drugs

 On 14 January 2003, Thaksin launched a campaign to rid "every square inch of the country" of drugs in three months.
 It consisted of changing the punishment policy for drug addicts, setting provincial arrest and seizure targets including "blacklists", awarding government officials for achieving targets and threatening punishment for those who failed to make the quota, targeting dealers, and "ruthless" implementation.
-In the first three months, Human Rights Watch reports that 2,275 people were extrajudicially executed.
+In the first three months, Human Rights Watch (HRW) claimed that 2,275 people were extrajudicially executed.
+However, a forensic examination of the 2,275 figure in 2007 by Bangkok Pundit writing for the now defunct Asian Correspondent found that HRW's source for the 2,275 figure was Agence France-Presse (AFP).
+It further found that the figure of 2,275 was the total number of people killed nationwide from the start of the "war", published in police figures released in mid-April 2023, with AFP itself acknowledging "it is not known how many were drug-related killings" Compounding the false narrative, AFP then went on to later attribute the 2,275 figure to HRW in future reports.
+In December 2003 Thailand's police chief, Police General Sant Sarutanond, told a Bangkok media conference that an internal investigation had found that 72 people died as a result of "extra-judicial killings".
+The BBC's use of the word extra-judicial killing it is a translation of วิสามัญฆาตกรรม which actually equates to justifiable homicide.
 The government claimed that only around 50 of the deaths were at the hands of the police, the rest being drug traffickers who were being silenced by their dealers and their dealers' dealers.
 Human rights critics claimed a large number were extrajudicially executed.
 The majority of these individuals were listed on the government's blacklist, but there is no evidence to suggest that they were actually involved in the drug trade.
 The blacklist was unreliable, with some drug dealers not being listed and many individuals who were listed having no involvement in the drug trade.
 The government encouraged community members to report drug users and dealers to authorities, who would then put the names in a box for the government to review.
 This led to confusion and mistakes, including the inclusion of innocent individuals on the blacklist.
 There were also instances of people using the blacklist for revenge against rivals.

-King Bhumibol, in a 2003 birthday speech attempted to criticize the Prime Minister in a subtle manner by assuming some accountability for the casualties of the war on drug: